Rob is an avid traveller and self-professed 'man of the world'. He is passionate about his home city, Manchester, &

 Unlike many European cities, the north England city of Manchester doesn't have a particular style of architecture.
 However, up until the 20th-century, Manchester had a very specific style of architecture—mills, warehouses, and Victorian terraced housing.
 During the early part of the 20th-century, all of this started to change in Manchester when industry declined.
-After which, World War 2 wreaked destruction across the landscape, and then, finally, a devastating IRA bombing in 1996 destroyed part of Manchester City Centre.
-The Manchester IRA bomb attack is now widely acknowledged as the catalyst for the new period of regeneration at the city centre.
+After which the Second World War wreaked destruction across the landscape, and then, finally, a devastating IRA bomb in 1996 destroyed part of Manchester's commercial centre.

 Manchester Town Hall

 Serving as the administrative base for Manchester City Council, the local government organisation who run the city, the Victorian Manchester Town Hall was designed by renowned architect Alfred Waterhouse and was completed in 1877.
-It's a classic example of Victorian architecture and has been copied many times all over England and in former lands of the British Empire.
-Although difficult to comprehend, during the huge rebuilding programme in Manchester in the years and decades following the second world war, there was actually talk of plans to tear down Manchester Town Hall and build something more befitting of the time.
-Thankfully this never happened and the Town Hall in Manchester can still be enjoyed in all it's glory.
-Some of us are even lucky enough to work there. ;-)
+This grand gothic structure is a classic example of Victorian architecture and has been copied many times all over England and in former lands of the British Empire.
+Although difficult to comprehend, during the huge rebuilding programme in Manchester in the years and decades following the second world war, there was actually talk of plans to tear down the building and replace it with something a modern design of the time.
+Thankfully this never happened and the Town Hall in Manchester can still be enjoyed in all its glory.

 Update: As of January 2018, Manchester Town Hall will be closed to the public as it undergoes a major refurbishment programme.
 The building is due to reopen in 2024.